davecra/easyEWS/README.md

 You can use this link to narrow the results only to those posts which relate to this library:

 * https://theofficecontext.com/?s=easyews
-* debugCallback - function(debug: string) - Contains a detailed XML output with the original xml sent, the response from the server in xml, and any status messages or error objects returned.

 ![TWITTER](https://davecra.files.wordpress.com/2010/10/tlogo.png?w=20) You can also follow me on Twitter: [@davecra](http://twitter.com/davecra)